13th March 2019

 Many prospective mergers fall away during the planning process.
 This is often because what may have made theoretical sense at the beginning was not eventually deliverable.
 Expert advice at the outset can often find a way through difficult strategic decisions, which is why it is always advisable to seek the advice of an experienced merger lawyer at an early stage.

-For further information, please contact me, head of business services, on 01782 525010 or email email@example.com.
-Myers & Co Solicitors has offices in Stoke-on-Trent, Staffordshire
+For further information, please contact our business services team on 01782 525000 or email firstname.lastname@example.org.
+Myers & Co Solicitors has offices in Stoke-on-Trent, Staffordshire.

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.